-We plan to take steps to enhance and improve the design of our internal controls over financial reporting.
-We expect to further implement the following measures in the fiscal year ending June 30, 2021 to remediate the material weaknesses identified, subject to obtaining additional financing, including: (i) appointing additional qualified personnel to address inadequate segregation of duties and ineffective risk management; and (ii) adopting sufficient written policies and procedures for accounting and financial reporting.
+We expect to further implement the following measures in the fiscal year ending June 30, 2021.
 The remediation efforts set out above are largely dependent upon our generating more revenue to cover the costs of implementing the changes required.

 Changes in Internal Control over Financial Reporting